SegaSonic the Hedgehog

 This game has a prototype article

-SegaSonic the Hedgehog is Sonic the Hedgehog, Mighty the Armadillo, and Ray the Flying Squirrel's only game together.
-It was also the first Sonic game to have voice acting.
+SegaSonic the Hedgehog was Sonic the Hedgehog, Mighty the Armadillo, and Ray the Flying Squirrel's only game together until the release of Sonic Mania Plus in 2018.

-Early versions for the characters on the title screen can be found in the game, with the shine on the eyes and the nose missing/unfinished.
+Early versions of the characters on the title screen, without the shine on the eyes and the nose missing/unfinished.
 While Sonic was seen in the prototype, Ray and Mighty were nowhere to be seen outside of the graphics data.

 Player Character Graphics

-Sonic had his face mercifully redrawn to make him look less like roadkill, while Ray got his patagia enlarged.
+Sonic had his face mercifully redrawn to look less like roadkill, while Ray got his patagia enlarged.

-While Sonic got his arms reanimated, Ray had his proportions slightly corrected and Mighty's face was redrawn.
+Sonic got his arms reanimated, Ray had his proportions slightly corrected, and Mighty's face was redrawn.

-It seems that Eggman was supposed to use some gadgets and thingamajigs himself to prevent the players from reaching him.
+It seems that Eggman was supposed to use some gadgets and thingamajigs himself to prevent players from reaching him.
+Probably meant to show up in other stages in Eggman Island more than waiting for the main character(s) to meet him at the computer room in the final level.

-Although the international releases were, for whatever reason, not localized or translated, there are many, many remnants of a planned version for the English-speaking world.
+Although the international releases were, for whatever reason, not localized or translated, there are many remnants of plans to do so.

-A largely complete set of sprites of Robotnik as he looked on ABC's Sonic the Hedgehog cartoon (generally nicknamed SatAM), very likely meant for the American version.
-The game uses the original Japanese sprites in all regions.
-The only sprites that appear to be missing are for him riding around on the title screen and the intro when he traps the main character(s).
+A largely complete set of sprites of Robotnik as he looked on ABC's Sonic the Hedgehog cartoon (generally nicknamed SatAM) and in Archie's Sonic comics.
+The only sprites that appear to be missing are for him riding around behind the title screen and the intro where he traps the main character(s) while riding on an Eggman-face tank.

 Even the little details were accounted for to complete the Robotnik experience.

-A complete set of dialogue bubbles for the English version.
-Interestingly, one of the bubbles has both an "Eggman" and a "Robotnik" variant.
+A complete set of English dialogue bubbles.
+Interestingly, one of the bubbles has an "Eggman" variant.

 These might have been used when setting to multiple coins per one credit, but they don't appear no matter what dipswitch settings are used.